The Static Escape Hatch - A Playbook

 When you turn a Dynamic Site (CMS) into a Static Site (HTML), things break. specifically, Forms.
 Contact forms usually rely on a server to process the email.
 My static files had nowhere to send the data.

 I didn't hire a developer.
-I opened my terminal and typed: "Scan the repository.
+I opened my terminal and typed - "Scan the repository.
 Identify all contact forms.
 They are broken because we removed the backend.
 Recommend a serverless solution and refactor the code to make them work."

 The Agent didn't just give advice.
-It:
+It did the following:

-Step 4: The Fortress (Cloudflare)
+Step 4 - The Fortress (Cloudflare)

 I pushed the "Fixed" site to the cloud, put Cloudflare in front of it, and hit publish.